 The vacuum pump may only be switched on when the oil filler cap is properly closed and tight.
 We recommend submitting the pump to a leakage rate test in order to ensure the pump is leak tight.

-- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil filler cap (OFP).
+- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil filler caps (OFP) of the DP and MB vacuum pumps (if necessary).